InHand Fury-M6: Tiny Single Board Computer Optimized for Industrial and Military Use

 Example applications include: Portable medical diagnostics, autonomous vehicle/UAV control, portable cameras with image analysis, industrial sensors with data analytics, robotics.

-InHand provides Linux and Android BSPs for the Fury-M6.
-A VxWorks 7 BSP is in development, and will provide a real time operating system (RTOS).
+InHand provides Linux, Android, and VxWorks (RTOS) BSPs for the Fury-M6.
 The Fury-M6 development platform is available that includes the Fury-M6, display with touchscreen, BSP source code, and engineering support, and provides an quick and easy starting point for Fury-based designs.

 For customers with specific product requirements, InHand’s engineering services can modify the Fury-M6 or create custom solution daughter cards for the Fury-M6 to meet specifications.